History of Deebo Samuel in Timeline

 In 2024, Deebo Samuel was ranked 30th by his fellow players on the NFL Top 100 Players list.

-Prior to the 2024 season, Deebo Samuel changed his jersey number from 19 to 1 and added "Sr." to his last name after his son, Tyshun Samuel Jr.
+Prior to the 2024 season, Deebo Samuel changed his jersey number from 19 to 1 and added "Sr." to his name.
+He finished the season with 51 receptions for 670 yards and three receiving touchdowns, along with 42 carries for 136 yards and a rushing touchdown.

 On March 12, 2025, Deebo Samuel was traded to the Washington Commanders for a fifth-round selection in the 2025 NFL draft.

-In 2025, Deebo Samuel was traded to the Washington Commanders.
+In 2025, Deebo Samuel was traded to the Washington Commanders, starting a new chapter in his NFL career.